Judith Collins: Minister of Defence

 Collins (second from the left) upon signing the Visiting Forces Agreement (VFA) between New Zealand and the Philippines at Malacañang Palace in Manila on 30 April 2025.
 Philippine President Bongbong Marcos (center) witnessed the signing.

-On 12 January 2024, Collins expressed New Zealand's support for Anglo-American airstrikes against Iranian-backed Houthi forces in Yemen, which had been disrupting international shipping in response to the 2023 Israel-Hamas war.
+On 12 January 2024, Collins expressed New Zealand's support for Anglo-American airstrikes against Iranian-backed Houthi forces in Yemen, which had been disrupting international shipping in response to the Gaza war.
 She called the airstikes a "good example of the international community uniting to address a serious threat to international security" and reaffirmed the New Zealand Defence Force's (NZDF) commitment to supporting international maritime security.

 On 22 February 2024, Collins confirmed that the NZDF's European deployment to train Ukrainian soldiers would be extended to June 2025.
 She also announced that the NZ military deployment's training mandate will be expanded from July 2024 to include specialised training in combat casualty care, combat engineering, leadership, and maritime explosive ordnance disposal training.

 In November 2024, Collins invoked Section 9 of the Defence Act 1990 to cancel holiday leave for NZDF personnel in order to cover striking civilian security guards at military installations during the 2024–2025 Christmas and New Year holiday period.
-Collins' decision was criticised by the lobby group Mission Homefront, who said that the "use of the temporary power undermined the crucial interdependency with civilian staff."
+Collins's decision was criticised by the lobby group Mission Homefront, who said that the "use of the temporary power undermined the crucial interdependency with civilian staff."

 On 7 April 2025, Collins announced that the New Zealand Government would be investing NZ$12 billion (US$5 billion) in the NZDF over the next four years to boost defence spending to over 2 percent of gross domestic product.
 On 6 May, Collins confirmed that the Government would allocate NZ$2 billion (US$1.2 billion) from this defence funding allocation to purchasing new maritime helicopters for the Royal New Zealand Navy.

 On 30 April 2025, during a visit to Manila, Collins signed a Visiting Forces Agreement (VFA) with Philippine Defense Secretary Gilbert Teodoro.
 The agreement allows the NZDF to conduct joint military exercises with the Armed Forces of the Philippines in either country.
 Collins cited the "deteriorating" security environment in the Indo-Pacific as a key reason for the VFA, emphasising the need to uphold a liberal international order and the United Nations Convention on the Law of the Sea in the region.

 During the 2025 Shangri-La Dialogue held in Singapore in early June 2025, Collins expressed support for the second Trump Administration's Golden Dome missile defense system, saying "I don't see it as an attack mechanism.
 It's a defence mechanism."
 The New Zealand-founded and California-based Rocket Lab had recently acquired the Arizona company Geost, which is involved in the Golden Dome project.